 Please visit our precious little grandbaby, Jordan Hannah Perez, that the Lord saw fit to remain in heaven with Him and the angels.
 A very special thanks to a Zina Bee for sponsoring the memorial for my Great Aunt Lucile "Lucie" Golson.
 Lucie never married but she was tremendously loved by her family and friends.
 Special thanks to Debra Graves Dawson for sponsoring George Chisenhall, Charles Grice, John Curry and Richard Phillip Pfieffer's memorial pages.
 Special thanks to Kymberly's Daddy for sponsoring Dalton James "The Button King" Stevens memorial page.

 Married to Craig Hannah, mother of Miranda Hannah, stepmother of Alisha, Daniel (Bubba), Mark and David Hannah.
 Bubba, Mark and David were U. S. Marines and all proudly served this great nation of ours.
-The week of March 6, 2017, we traveled to El Paso to see two of our children and our grandchildren: Gabriel (G. J.) Perez, Jr. and Scarlett Elizabeth Perez aged 1 1/2, and our newest addition born April 10, 2018, James Gentry Hannah.
+The week of December 11, 2017, we traveled to El Paso to see all of our Texas children and grandchildren: Gabriel (G. J.) Perez, Jr. and Scarlett Elizabeth Perez aged 1 1/2, and our newest addition born April 10, 2018, James Gentry Hannah.
 Grandchildren are the best!